One gets the impression Star Trek

-- The Voidship from "Army of Ghosts" was a multidimensional vessel that resembled a solid gold sphere, but weighed nothing, radiated no heat, cast no shadow, etc, until it folded open to reveal its occupants.
-It was said to be a ship designed to explore the void between the universes; it was also thought by the Doctor to be impossible.
-It was never stated who built the Voidship, but it even gave the TARDIS a run for its money in the "conceptually weird" category.
+- The Void Ship from "Army of Ghosts" is a multidimensional vessel that resembles a solid gold sphere, but weighs nothing, radiates no heat, casts no shadow, etc., until it folds open to reveal its occupants.
+It is said to be a ship designed to explore the void between the universes; it is also thought by the Doctor to be impossible.
+It is never stated who built the Void Ship, but it even gives the TARDIS a run for its money in the "conceptually weird" category.

 - Farscape loves this trope, in addition to its famous use of a Living Ship, Moya, as the main setting:

 - An extradimensional alien research vessel in the episode "My Three Crichtons" resembled an energy globe that expanded into a solid (well, solid-appearing) glowing green sphere with hints of alien movement inside.
 It "studied" Crichton by extracting his DNA and growing primitive and hyper-evolved versions of him.

 - The Lukythian Protector ship from "Promises" is actually a fairly small ship with a very unusual interior design, but it projects a massive holographic image to fool other ships.